If you've been injured in an accident in a factory, let our Personal Injury Solicitors help you win the compensation you deserve.

 We can support your Factory Accident Claim through a range of funding options, including our No Win No Fee Injury Claim promise, as well as through private funding, and legal expenses insurance.
 Our Solicitors will consider whether we can handle your Factory Accident Claim on a No Win No Fee basis at the point of an initial evaluation of the circumstance surrounding your injury.

 Here at Lanyon Bowdler we understand how daunting it can be to make a claim against your employer.
-We’ve handled a great many cases like yours, and we’re here to reassure you that the law is on your side, and you cannot be dismissed or treated differently by your employer as a result of pursuing legal action against them.
+We’ve handled a great many cases like yours, and we’re here to reassure you that the law is on your side, and you cannot be dismissed or treated differently by your employer as a result of pursuing a work accident claim against them.

 Our personal injury solicitors are experienced in handling factory accident compensation cases, and we know how stressful it can be.
-We’re here to guide you through the whole process, ensuring you are kept in the loop throughout.
+Our solicitors in Wales & Shropshire are here to guide you through the whole process, ensuring you are kept in the loop throughout.
 If you have been thrown into financial hardship due to time off work after the accident, as well as medical costs, we are able to arrange for interim payments to be made from the defendant.
 We are also able to offer our services on a no win no fee basis, so if your claim is unsuccessful you won’t be liable for any of the legal costs.

 Give us a call or complete our online enquiry form, to see how we can help.
-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford; we are able to act for clients wherever you may live in England or Wales.
+We have offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy.
+Lanyon Bowdler has helped countless claimants across the region, establishing our team as one of the leading Factory Accident Solicitors for Birmingham, Worcester, Wolverhampton, and across England and Wales.

 "*" indicates required fields